-- · Confirm all pieces of equipment in the system are correctly positioned with respect to each - Monitor the condition of the equipment and its connections to other equipment in the system. - Do not allow anything to interfere with the operation of the equipment or its components. - · Prevent foreign objects from interfering with moving parts.
+- · Confirm all pieces of equipment are correctly positioned with respect to each other. - Monitor the condition of the equipment and its connections to other equipment in the system. - Do not allow anything to interfere with the operation of the equipment or its components. - · Prevent foreign objects from interfering with moving parts.